 Should You Get A 30-Year Mortgage Or Try To Pay It Off Early?

-Another important consideration for financing property in Shoreline is whether a 30-year or a 15-year loan will be better for you.
+Another important consideration for financing property in Seattle is whether a 30-year or a 15-year loan will be better for you.
 Seattle properties are so expensive, almost nobody gets a 15-year loan (except maybe for a refi) because they are just barely getting into the house by the skin of their teeth!

 If a 15-year mortgage is in your budget, it’s worth considering as you can usually get a lower interest rate on these shorter loans.
 If you’re thinking about a shorter-term mortgage, but not sure you can commit to the higher monthly payments, consider just getting a 30-year mortgage but saving money on interest expenses and paying it off earlier by sending in two payments a month.
 Here’s a cool article showing how the math on that works.

 Here’s an example of how prepaying saves money and time: Kaylyn takes out a $120,000 mortgage at a 4.5 percent interest rate.
 The monthly mortgage principal and interest total $608.02.
 Here’s what happens when Kaylyn makes extra mortgage payments: